berouques/QuPID/README.md

   * DT -> D5

 * Triac, or a solid-state relay -> D4

+<a name="flashing"></a>
+## Flashing the firmware

+[Here](https://nodemcu.readthedocs.io/en/latest/flash/) is an article about flashing NodeMCU.
+In short, you will need either the CLI tool [esptool](https://github.com/espressif/esptool) or GUI app [NodeMCU flasher](https://github.com/marcelstoer/nodemcu-pyflasher), install it, then download and unpack the latest available release of QuPID and write both files in your ESP8266 module.

+## Compilation

+All you need is [https://platformio.org/](Platformio).
+This repository contains all needed libraries and other dependencies, so no library hunt is needed.

+>[!IMPORTANT]
+>Don't forget to build and upload Filesystem Image!

 ## Third-party libraries and stuff used in the sketch